"The treatment and techniques used should fit the patient, not the other way around."

 Palmer Diversified Technique

-Daniel Palmer was the discoverer of chiropractic in 1897.
-The first school was built in his hometown of Davenport, IA.
-There are now three Palmer Chiropractic Colleges and nearly one-third of all practicing chiropractors throughout the world are Palmer graduates.
-Dr. Brant Pedersen (DC) graduated valedictorian of his class from Palmer College of Chiropractic West in the summer of 2004.
+Daniel Palmer was the founder of the chiropractic profession in 1897.
+The first chiropractic school was built in his hometown of Davenport, IA.
+Palmer College of Chiropractic is considered by many to be the Harvard of the chiropractic profession and nearly one-third of all practicing chiropractors throughout the world are Palmer graduates.
+Dr. Brant Pedersen graduated valedictorian of his class from Palmer College of Chiropractic West in the summer of 2004.
 Being taught at a Palmer College means that you learn the “Palmer Package” of core adjusting techniques and styles from the leaders in the profession.
-Dr. Pedersen has been trained in and routinely uses Palmer adjusting technique to help his patients feel better.

 The Activator Method chiropractic technique is a gentle, low-force approach to chiropractic adjustments.
 The technique has been used safely on patients of all ages since the late 1960’s, bringing relief to people with a variety of health concerns.
-We like having the option of using “instrument adjusting” in the office with patients who are contraindicated from other forms of adjusting.
-Examples include a patient with severe osteoporosis or someone who is afraid of getting an adjustment.
-We use both the Activator (sometimes patients call it “the clicker”) and the ArthroStim instruments in our clinic.
-If you would like to experience the many benefits of chiropractic care, but are “afraid of getting your neck cracked,” we invite you to come to contact our office to learn about low-force, instrument adjusting using the Activator.
+We like having the option of using “instrument adjusting” in our office with patients who are contraindicated from other forms of adjusting (ex: severe osteoporosis) or someone who has avoided chiropractic care because they don't want to hear the "pop" of a traditional chiropractic adjustment.

 Thompson Drop Technique

-This technique uses a precision adjusting table with a weighing mechanism which adds only enough tension to hold the patient in the “up” position prior to the gentle adjustment being given.
-The appropriate section of the table then drops about ½ an inch.
-This allows for a specific and relaxed adjustment.
-This technique is especially effective on acutely painful patients, patient with osteoporosis, and patients who might be afraid of manual manipulation.
-All our chiropractic treatment rooms at Positive Motion Chiropractic have been outfitted with the latest Thompson Drop tables.
+Thompson Drop Technique utilizes a specialized table with a precision mechanism that allows for specific and relaxed adjustments.
+Based on patient preference and clinical presentation we utilize our training in Thompson Drop Technique to get our patients feeling better and back to doing what they love.
+This technique is especially effective on acutely painful patients, patients with osteoporosis, and patients who might be afraid of manual manipulation.
+All our chiropractic treatment rooms at Positive Motion Chiropractic in Los Gatos have been outfitted with the latest Drop tables.

 The benefits derived from adjusting the joints of the spine are equally shared by gently adjusting the bones of the upper and lower extremities.
-Indeed, fifty percent of the bones of the body are found in the arms and legs and fixations in joint motion can cause pain in our shoulder, wrist, hand, feet...
-Dr. Brant Pedersen has taken hundreds of hours of advanced training in extremity adjusting which helps him bring relief to many patients who have previously not found relief from “spine-only” chiropractors.
-At Positive Motion Chiropractic we have trained to be able to deliver extremity adjustments using a variety of technique styles including gentle manual manipulation, Thompson drop, and instrumented assisted/Activator.
+Indeed, fifty percent of the bones of the body are found in the arms and legs and fixations in joint motion can cause pain in our shoulder, elbow, wrist, hips, knees, and ankle/feet.